bshanks/viperre/README.md

 Viperre is meant to be used with your fingers resting in 'home position' on the 'home row'; that is, your left pinky thru pointer finger should rest on asdf, your thumbs should rest on the spacebar, and your right pointer finger thru pinky on jkl;.

 Viperre is a package that builds on top of 'viper'.
-If you don't already know what viper is, it's a package that causes emacs to have two 'modes', one ('insert mode') for wysiwyg editing of text, and one ('vi mode') for moving around (and other things) using single-key shortcuts.
+If you don't already know what viper is, it's a package that causes emacs to have two 'modes', one ('insert mode') for wysiwyg editing of text, and one ('vi mode') for moving around (and other things) using single-key shortcuts (and some multi-key sequences).
 What emacs usually does (if you don't use viper) is similar to viper's 'insert mode'.

 In this tutorial, we assume a qwerty keyboard layout.
 However, viperre also comes with a colemak keyboard layout, which has a different remapping of commands-to-letters in order to achieve the same commands-to-physical finger/key positions.

+## Beginner

 ### Switching modes